ckeditor/jsduck/README.md

 1. `> cd jsduck`
 1. `> git co stable`
 1. `> rake configure`
-1. `> rake ext4` (when executed for the first time gives a lot of warnings &mdash; you can repeat it)
+1. `> rake ext4` (it gives a lot of warnings when executed for the first time &mdash; you can repeat it)
 1. To generate the gem you first need to have a JSDuck-built documentation application available at `http://localhost/docs/`:

   `> ln -s path/to/jsduck/output docs` (from localhost's root)